Volusion vs Shopify

 Both Shopify and Volusion have some real selling points and disadvantages.
 Each cart allows you load and manage products, complete transactions, and ship products to customers.
 Shopify and Volusion also offer several other overlapping features, including an abandoned checkout list and reporting tools.

 Shopify comes a bit lighter out of the box.
 Advanced features often require add-ons, which can get a bit expensive.
 However, most merchants will find that Shopify has enough features to meet most of their needs.
 Some notable bonuses include Shopify’s multilingual capabilities and digital product selling features.

 Volusion earns points for its ‘soft add’ feature, which allows customers to place products in a cart without completing a purchase.
 I’m also a fan of Volusion’s Daily Deals feature and SmartMatch technology, which only displays product combos that are in stock.
 Plus, Volusion offers one-page checkout, while Shopify does not.

-Integrations and Add-Ons:
+Integrations and Add-Ons

-Customer Service and Technical Support:
+Customer Service and Technical Support

-Shopify also offers strong customer service options, including 24/7 phone support.
+Shopify offers strong customer service options, including 24/7 phone support.
 Also, you’ll be able to access answers to questions via several channels with Shopify, including live chat, email, phone support, and online resources, such as a wiki and discussion forum.
-I also like Shopify’s uber-helpful blog and Ecommerce University.
+I like Shopify’s helpful blog and Ecommerce University as well.
 You can reach out to team members on Facebook and Twitter.

 Negative Reviews and Complaints

-Positive Reviews and Testimonials:
+Positive Reviews and Testimonials

 Merchants generally love Shopify’s ease of use, killer templates, and strong customer support.
-Shopify users also like the cart’s mobile integrations, great uptime record, and free bandwidth.
+Shopify users also like the cart’s mobile integrations, great uptime record, and unlimited bandwidth.